Hexagram 40XièDeliverance

 — Legge (1882)

 Line 1 is the briefest line statement in the hexagram — two characters, 無咎, no error.
-The line sits at the bottom of the lower trigram Kan, the position where the release has just begun and the actor’s first move is registered.
+The line sits at the bottom of the lower trigram Kan, the position where the release has just begun and your first move is registered.
 The instruction is unusually permissive.
 The hexagram does not name a specific action; it names the absence of cost attached to whatever the first cautious move actually is.
 The brevity is the point.
-Hexagram 39’s obstruction has just ended; the actor does not yet know which of the post-obstruction moves will pay; the line authorises the first cautious step and guarantees that the cost of taking it will not be charged.
+Hexagram 39’s obstruction has just ended; you do not yet know which of the post-obstruction moves will pay; the line authorises the first cautious step and guarantees that the cost of taking it will not be charged.

-In a decision context this is the line for the first move after a long blockade has lifted — the first sales call after the funding round finally closes, the first product release after the regulator finally clears, the first conversation with the partner after the dispute has finally settled.
+In a decision context this is the line for the first move after a long blockade has lifted — the first day back in the studio after an injury finally heals, the first honest conversation after a family estrangement finally thaws, the first shipment resumed after a supplier dispute finally settles.
 The temptation at line 1 is either to under-move (treat the release as fragile and wait for a clearer signal) or to over-move (read the release as full permission and over-commit before the new conditions have shown themselves).
 The line is explicit that the first move does not have to be the correct move; it has to be a real move.
-Founders and operators who learn to read line 1 cleanly take a small concrete step into the cleared space, register what the response actually is, and let that response calibrate the larger moves the higher lines authorise.
+Read line 1 cleanly and you take a small concrete step into the cleared space, register what the response actually is, and let that response calibrate the larger moves the higher lines authorise.
 The 無咎 is the protection that lets the first step be made.

 PostureStorm broken · timing the consolidation vs the advance